pranav-cs-1/nexus/README.md

 On first launch, you'll be greeted with a welcome screen that provides an overview and quick start guide.
 Press any key to dismiss it and start using Nexus.
 Check out the **Example Collection** to see sample requests demonstrating the various features.

+### Exporting

+Nexus supports exporting your collections and requests:

+- **Collection Export**: Press `o` to open the export menu.
+Use arrow keys to select a collection, then press Enter to export it as JSON.
+The file will be saved in the `exports/` directory with a timestamp.
+- **curl Export**: Press `s` to open the curl export menu.
+Use arrow keys to select a collection, press Enter, then select a specific request.
+The curl command is saved as a shell script in the `exports/` directory and also copied to your clipboard.

 ### Keyboard Shortcuts

 **Navigation:**